Prapthi564/MPPC23-Power-Apps/lab1/README.md

     pac org list-settings --filter audit
     ```

-    This command will return all the settings that contain `audit` in the org we are connected to now (the `Dev` environment).
-As you can see, the `isauditenabled` setting is now set to `No`.

     ![Screenshot of pac org list-settings --filter audit which shows 6 results - a red rectangle is placed on the is audit enabled setting.
 The value is set to yes.](../Media/T103.png)

+    >**Note**: This command will return all the settings that contain `audit` in the org we are connected to now (the `Dev` environment).
+As you can see, the `isauditenabled` setting is now set to `No`.

-## Next lab
+## Review

-This is the end of lab 1.
-Select the second page below to move to the next lab.
+In this lab you have completed the following tasks:

+- Task 1: Logged in to your account
+- Task 2: Created a GitHub account
+- Task 3: Created a fork of the repository for this workshop
+- Task 4: Created a GitHub Codespace
+- Task 5: Connected to the Power Platform using the Power Platform Command-Line Interface (CLI)
+- Task 6: Created developer environments
+- Task 7: Switched between environments with the Power Platform CLI
+- Task 8: Enabled Managed Environments on all environments
+- Task 9: Deployed the pipelines solution to your Prod environment
+- Task 10: Enabled Dataverse settings

+### Congratulations! you have successfully completed this lab, please click on **Next** to continue with the next lab